 Building your emergency fund is an exercise on its own!
 Your budget plays an important role in this.
 Knowing your expenses and income inside out helps you build a reasonable emergency fund.
-It is recommended that you have at least 6 months worth of living expenses in this account.
+Our credit counseling advice is to have at least 6 months worth of living expenses in this account.
 Your budget will probably have an allocation each month that goes to this savings account.
 Out of the two savings accounts, you should not touch the one with the emergency fund money.

 The money you send to the second savings account should also be considered as an expense in your monthly budget.
 You will have an idea on what your insurance premium or property tax will be.
 Divide that by 12 to make the monthly allocation.